 (a) The voting members of each Standing Committee shall elect the Committee Chair and Secretary for terms of office of one year.
 The Chair shall be an elected faculty member; the Secretary may be either an elected or pro tem faculty member of the Committee.
 Co-chairs may be elected at the Committee’s discretion.
 Terms shall run July 1 through June 30.
 The sitting Committee Chair will organize the election of a new Chairman and Secretary at a meeting or, if necessary, by electronic means (email, video conference, etc.) before July 1.
-The immediate past chair shall, for the first four months of the new term year, be a non‑voting member ex officio of the Committee (unless the Chair continues to hold membership on the Committee).
+The immediate past chair shall, for the first four months of the new term year, be a non‑voting (unless the Chair continues to hold membership on the Committee) member ex officio of the Committee.

 (b) Chairs of Standing Committees also serve as Ex Officio voting members of Faculty Assembly.
 (See Article II.
 Section 2.(b).)